 Sapphires are another elegant and classic option that come in a range of different shades.
 These colored gemstones are one of the hardest diamond alternative stones and are ideal for everyday wear.
 "You can live your life wearing a sapphire," Sassone says.
 "There is less upkeep with these stones."

 When purchasing a sapphire, Sassone recommends working with a trusted resource since the colored stone market isn't as regulated as the diamond market.
 "We're looking for good crystal, which is the stone's ability to pass light at the molecular level," she explains.
-"Heat treatment and irradiation can greatly diminish a sapphire's sparkle factor, so you want to look at how much sparkle the stone has."
+"Irradiation can greatly diminish a sapphire's sparkle factor, so you want to look at how much sparkle the stone has."

 The deep violet hue of amethyst makes this the perfect stone for the unconventional bride-to-be.
 Considerably less expensive than a diamond, you can get a large amethyst for a budget-friendly price point.

 As beautiful as the color is, though, an important thing to keep in mind with amethyst is that it's not as strong as some other colored gemstones.
 It's a 7 on the Mohs scale, which is why Montague doesn't recommend it for everyday wear.
 It's more delicate and could get damaged more easily.
 But if you're willing to take care of it and be extra cautious, amethyst can still be your choice.